Ronica030402/submicro-execution-engine/README.md

 The current repository focuses on architecture, interfaces, and software-level integration.
 Hardware-backed benchmarking and production-grade bitstreams are planned future work and would require dedicated hardware access and funding.

-**If you are interested in sponsoring hardware validation or collaborating on vendor-specific implementations, feel free to reach out.**
+**Hardware-specific NIC and FPGA integrations are available commercially.
+If you are interested in sponsoring hardware validation or collaborating on vendor-specific implementations, feel free to reach out.**

 ### Kernel-bypass NICs